soodoku/tldr/summaries/46_india_portrait.md

 * Political Inheritance

+	* 156 MPs of 545 with family background but problem esp. acute w/ young MPs + women MPs

+	* Young MPs != Evidence of something that is not sclerotic.
+Every MP in the Lok Sabha under the age of thirty had in effect inherited a seat, and more than two thirds of the sixty-six MPs aged forty or under were HMPs. ...
+In the Congress party, the situation was yet more extreme: every Congress MP under the age of thirty-five was an HMP.

 	<img src = "../src/india_portrait/hereditary.png" width="500">

 	* Were women MPs more likely to have reached their position through a family link?
 Yes: 69.5 percent of women MPs fell into the family politics column.

-	* Young MPs != Evidence of something that is not sclerotic.
-Every MP in the Lok Sabha under the age of thirty had in effect inherited a seat, and more than two thirds of the sixty-six MPs aged forty or under were HMPs. ...
-In the Congress party, the situation was yet more extreme: every Congress MP under the age of thirty-five was an HMP.

 	* India’s next general election was likely to return not a Lok Sabha, a house of the people, but a Vansh Sabha, a house of dynasty.